shelleyolivia/learn-tutorials/celo/celo-hardhat-deploy-and-nft-app.md

  _mint(msg.sender,CASTLE,1,"0x000");
 }
 ```

 See the complete [TinyVillage.sol](https://github.com/lucasespinosa28/Celo-Tutorial/blob/main/demo/contracts/TinyVillage.sol).

-# Use Hardhat to compile
+# Use HardHat to compile

 In order to transform our Solidity code into a working smart contract, we must compile it.
 After compilation, we will get bytecode and other information about the contract in `artifacts\contracts\TinyVillage.sol\TinyVillage.json`.
 An artifact is part of the result of compilation.

-To compile with Hardhat, first delete `contracts/Greeter.sol` and the `test/sample-test.js`.
+To compile with HardHat, first delete `contracts/Greeter.sol` and the `test/sample-test.js`.
 Open the `Hardhat.config.js` file and set the same version that you are using in the **TinyVillage.sol** smart contract.

 ```javascript
 module.exports = {